 In fact, the Feel Good Knees blueprint is a user-friendly as it can be because it can be implemented anytime, anywhere in as little as 5 minutes per day, for 12 weeks.

 The plan is structured in 3 progressive phases, which means no undue stress is placed on your knees and tendons until they are ready to withstand a more challenging phase.

 All in all, the program is suitable for those who want a simple, time-efficient, yet effective do-it-at-home blueprint for knee pain by a qualified therapist with relevant experience.

 The program is organized in three 2-week phases for a total of 6 weeks.
 The first 2 weeks are the mildest ones, focused on just reducing pain and inflammation before your knees are ready to switch over to a more intense strengthening phase.

 These isometrics borrow heavily from easy yoga poses, which gently coax your knees to break off from the self-fueling cycle of immobility.

 Pain and inflammations are conditions that self exacerbate with time.
 As a result, people suffering from discomfort resort to limit or stop their movements, which is a mistake.

-The exercises in this phase are designed to strengthen the knee muscles and tendons in a gentle way so as to introduce them to a new stimulus without being too hard in order to avoid slipping into self induced inflammation again.
+The exercises in this phase are designed to gently strengthen the knee muscles and tendons to introduce them to a new stimulus without being too hard.
+The reason behind this is to avoid slipping into self-induced inflammation once again.

-The Feel Good Knees manual and videos offer a good deal of details to make sure you implement the exercises correctly.
+The Feel Good Knees manual and videos offer a good deal of detail to implement the exercises correctly.
 Here is a description of these yoga-like poses: